sausheong/complexity/culture.md

 ## The simulation in Ruby

 First, we need to build out the grid using a Grid class, which is subclassed from Array.
-Here's the code in a file named grid.rb.
+Here's the code in a file named `grid.rb`.

 ```ruby
 class Grid < Array